poojith7mannepalli/Firmware_Task/README.md

 ```

 Setup and Running
 Hardware Setup: Connect the STM32G0B1RE to your PC using a UART to USB converter.
 Ensure proper connection of UART1 pins for RX and TX.
+To communicate between MCU to PC i planned on using USB to TTL Converter.

-Software Requirements: This project requires STM32CubeIDE for compiling and flashing the firmware onto the STM32G0B1RE.
+Software Requirements: This project requires STM32CubeIDE for compiling and flashing the firmware onto the STM32G0B1RE.I made sure that i had set the BaudRate to 2400.

 Flashing the Firmware: Open the project in STM32CubeIDE, compile it, and flash it onto the MCU.